 The site is remaindered by St Peter Cheap, one of the 87 churches burnt down during the 1666 Great Fire of London, and not replaced.
 Incidentally, Cheapside is a medieval designation for market, hence local street names; Bread Street, Milk Street and Poultry.

 The London Plane (Platanus x hispanica) only came into being in the mid-seventeenth century as a cross-bred hybrid of the Oriental and Western Plane.
-It might have come from Spain, from the vast Royal gardens of Aranjuez, and subsequently propogated in John Tradescant's 'Ark' in Lambeth was involved.
+It might have come from Spain, from the vast Royal gardens of Aranjuez, and subsequently propogated in John Tradescant's 'Ark' in Lambeth was involved in propagation.

 The tree is large-growing, it copes well with extremes of heat and cold, wet and dry, compact clay soils, the pollutants generated by cities, and constant cutting and trimming (pollarding) by people.
 Its glossy leaves are cleaned by rain, and its bark readily flakes off, shedding potential pollutants.
 In spring, the stiff hairs on the dispersing seeds can irritate when breathed in, particularly for asthma sufferers.

 The Plane was widely planted in London in the eighteenth and nineteenth centuries and now constitutes more than half of London's trees, they're vital to the 'green lung' of the city.
 However, I couldn't locate the tree on the London Tree Map.

 A tree on this site, if not this particular tree features in a 1797 poem by William Wordsworth, called The Reverie of Poor Susan

 'At the corner of Wood Street, when daylight appears,